 While there is an excellent chance your life insurance application will be approved in spite of your IBS, there is still a vast difference among insurance companies in the coverage they will offer and the premiums they will charge.

-Higher Premiums: If your Irritable Bowel Syndrome is more severe, but all other factors are positive, you may be able to get the coverage you seek by just paying a higher rate.
+If your IBS symptoms are more severe, but all other factors are positive, you may be able to get the coverage you seek by just paying a higher rate.

-If your IBS is severe, and there are other negative factors, you may be declined for traditional life insurance.
+If your IBS is severe, and especially if you have other negative health factors, you may be declined for traditional life insurance.
 However, it does not leave you completely without alternatives.

-- A waiting period of 2 to 3 years is required before full benefits go into effect.
+- A required waiting period of 2 to 3 years before full benefits go into effect